ric9176/rapid-ui-dev-workshop/README.md

 # Getting Started

+This repo is the companion to the "Rapid UI Development in React: Harnessing custom component libraries and & design systems" workshop at React Advandced London 2022.

 Clone the repo and run `yarn` for package installs.

 Alternatively you can run `npm i` to run installs.